araujomartin/angular-mfe-poc/README.md

 ## Integrating Remotes

-- If you want to import other Angular applications with a different version, or applications built with other frameworks, you must expose them as **Web Components**.
+- If you want to import other Angular applications with a different version, or applications built with other frameworks, you must expose them as **Web Components**, i used `@angular/elements`, to do this.
 - The shell uses a wrapper component to load such remotes.
 You need to configure the remote to export a web component and provide its details (remote name, exposed module, element name, remote entry URL) in the shell’s route configuration.

 For Angular applications with versions lower than 16, Module Federation is used to load the remote application.